ndf-zz/rc-transponder/firmware/README.md

           - if deep sleep flag set, disable lfdata and schedule wdt reset
           - else enable lfdata and schedule wdt reset
           - sleep
+          - reset[3]

 Notes:

    1. Out of reset, variables 0x020-0x07a are cleared, 0x07b-0x07f retain previous values
    2. Branch test at offset 0x013a omitted in track firmware
+   3. Config option WURE is enabled, all wakeup events result in a device reset

 ### AFE /ALERT Interrupt Handler